 6. Exile on Main St (1972) - The Rolling Stones

-The more time that goes by, the more I wanna hear Exile on Main St like all the time.
-The Stones famously became tax exiles and shacked up in Keith Richards' rented mansion in the French Riviera for months on end, occasionally working on their Sticky Fingers follow up when it was convenient for Keith to stumble out of bed and his heroin high to make it to the hundred degree basement to record.
+The more time that goes by, the more that I want to hear Exile on Main St. The Rolling Stones famously became tax exiles and shacked up in Keith Richards' rented mansion in the French Riviera for months on end, occasionally working on their Sticky Fingers follow up when it was convenient for Keith to stumble out of bed and his heroin high to make it to the hundred degree basement to record.
 Some stuff was left over from previous sessions and most of the vocal work was done back in LA, the final double album being the Stones living up to their claim as the world's greatest rock and roll band.
-Blues, R&B, and gospel mesh with loose, swampy guitar grooves and everything from the drugged-out church sweat of "I Just Want to See His Face" to the cranked ballad "Loving Cup", and the romping Keith vocal in "Happy" are thoroughly perfect.
+Blues, R&B, and gospel mesh with loose, swampy guitar grooves, and everything from the drugged-out church sweat of "I Just Want to See His Face" to the cranked ballad "Loving Cup", to the romping Keith vocal in "Happy" are everything that sleazy, glorious rock music should be.

 5. Physical Graffiti (1975) - Led Zeppelin

-The double album to virtually rival all others, Physical Graffiti utilized that trusty trick of digging back to old material left off of previous albums to pad out two LPs worth and it ends up being Led Zeppelin's most diverse on top of their greatest.
-The Houses of the Holy sessions spawned the would-be title-track, the acoustic blues number "Black Country Woman", and "The Rover", the Ian Stewart-guested "Boogie with Stu", "Night Flight", and country rock "Down by the Seaside" were all recorded for the untitled forth album, and the quick folk instrumental "Bron-Yr-Aur" goes back to III.
-Everything else, ("Kashmir", "In My Time of Dying", "The Wanton Song", "Custard Pie", and "Ten Years Gone" most swimmingly), was fresh at the time.
-I do rather prefer this Zeppelin outing to the rest of their catalog simply because it has the most Zeppelin songs on it, but that's as good a reason as any says I.
+The double album to rival almost all others, (read ahead), Led Zeppelin's sprawling Physical Graffiti utilized that trusty trick of digging back to old material left off of previous albums to pad out two LPs worth, and it ends up being the band's most diverse on top of their greatest.
+The Houses of the Holy sessions spawned the would-be title-track, the acoustic blues number "Black Country Woman", and "The Rover", the Ian Stewart-guested "Boogie with Stu", "Night Flight", and country rock "Down by the Seaside" were all recorded for the untitled forth album, and the quick folk instrumental "Bron-Yr-Aur" goes back to Led Zeppelin III.
+Everything else, ("Kashmir", "In My Time of Dying", "The Wanton Song", "Custard Pie", and "Ten Years Gone" most swimmingly), was fresh at the time, showing that Zeppelin was only getting better.
+I do prefer this one to the rest of their catalog simply because it has the most Zeppelin songs on it, but that is hardly a reason that I nor anyone should apologize for.

 4. Rubber Soul (1965) - The Beatles

-And so it begins.
-The Beatles got to serious bidness on their sixth album Rubber Soul.
-Still very actively touring and rush recorded in just four weeks so that fans has something to spend their money on for Christmas, the band's true innovation kicked into gear.
-The sitar was introduced on "Norwegian Wood (This Bird Has Flown)", random lyrics in "Michelle" are sung in French, there's a George Martin harpsichord solo on "In My Life", and "Nowhere Man" was their first ever single not to have anything to do with love or relationships.
-George Harrison kept up with two songs and my very favorite of his in "If I Needed Someone", which was directly inspired by the Byrds' Roger McGuinn's 12-string guitar sound.
-Ringo even get's his first co-write and delivers one of his best and simplest drum performances in "What Goes On".
+So it begins.
+The Beatles got to serious business on their sixth straight revolutionary album Rubber Soul.
+Still actively touring and rush recorded in just four weeks so that fans has something to spend their money on for Christmas, the band's true innovation kicked into gear.
+The sitar was introduced on "Norwegian Wood (This Bird Has Flown)", random lyrics in "Michelle" are sung in French, there is a George Martin harpsichord solo on "In My Life", and "Nowhere Man" was their first ever single not to have anything to do with love or relationships.
+George Harrison kept up with two songs, "Think for Yourself" and my favorite of his "If I Needed Someone", which was directly inspired by The Byrds' Roger McGuinn's 12-string guitar sound.
+Ringo even gets his first co-write and delivers one of his best and simplest drum performances in "What Goes On".
 Everything brilliantly shown off here would only logically improve...

 3. Revolver (1966) - The Beatles

 ...on Revolver.
-It's easy to consider this the second part to Rubber Soul.
-The straw that broke the camel's back was nigh as far as the Beatles ever touring again and they subconsciously or not seemed to be gearing up for the change as Revolver has numerous moments that were never planned to be duplicated live, namely the 100% orchestral backdrop to "Eleanor Rigby", George Harrison's first complete Indian piece "Love You To", and the live tape-looped performed, tripped-out mantra "Tomorrow Never Knows".
-Arguably the two best and most lovely Paul McCartney songs he had written at this point are "Here, There, and Everywhere" and "For No One", John Lennon sings the praises of staying in bed in "I'm Only Sleeping", George sticks it to the man in "Tax Man", and Ringo get's his ultimate children's song thrown his way in "Yellow Submarine".
+It is easy to consider this the second part to Rubber Soul.
+The straw that broke the camel's back was nigh as far as The Beatles ever touring again, and they subconsciously or not seemed to be gearing up for the change.
+Revolver has numerous moments that were never planned to be duplicated live, namely the 100% orchestral backdrop to "Eleanor Rigby", George Harrison's first complete Indian piece "Love You To", and the live tape-looped performed, tripped-out mantra "Tomorrow Never Knows".
+Arguably the two best and most lovely Paul McCartney songs that he had written at this point are "Here, There, and Everywhere" and "For No One", adding just more sophisticated pop song craft to the rest of the experimentation going on.
+John Lennon sings the praises of staying in bed in "I'm Only Sleeping", George sticks it to the man in "Tax Man", and Ringo gets the ultimate children's song thrown his way in "Yellow Submarine".

 2. Abbey Road (1969) - The Beatles

-The 20th of August, '69 marked the last time all four Beatles were in a studio together, spending the day sequencing their swansong Abbey Road.
-The year began rough with the Get Back sessions making a tense band dynamic much more so.
-But by the Spring, Paul McCartney had convinced the gang along with George Martin to give it one final go, thankfully everyone behaved themselves for the most part, and predictably at this point they made another genius recording.
-The only of their releases not to be mixed in mono, sonically this is as good as the Beatles ever sounded.
-Paul pushed for the second side to be a medley of half and full songs, culminating with the magical "Golden Slumbers/Carry that Weight/The End", George Harrison nearly steals the album with "Here Comes the Sun" and "Something", Ringo is better late than never with the gem "Octopus's Garden", and John Lennon helps invent metal in "I Want You (She's So Heavy)".
+The 20th of August, 1969 marked the last time that all four Beatles were in a studio together, spending the day sequencing their swansong Abbey Road.
+The year began rough with the Get Back sessions making a tense band dynamic that much more so.
+Yet by the Spring, Paul McCartney had convinced the gang along with George Martin to give it one final go, thankfully everyone behaved themselves, and predictably at this point they made another genius recording.
+The only of their releases not to be mixed in mono, sonically this is as good as The Beatles ever sounded.
+Paul pushed for the second side to be a medley of half and full songs, culminating with the magical "Golden Slumbers/Carry That Weight/The End", George Harrison nearly steals the album with "Here Comes the Sun" and "Something", Ringo is better late than never with the hit gem "Octopus's Garden", and John Lennon helps invent metal in "I Want You (She's So Heavy)".

 1. The Beatles (1968) - The Beatles

-That whole thing I said about Physical Graffiti being my go-to, desert island Zeppelin pick because it's a double album and Zeppelin rules is likewise totally the case here.
-There are zero complaints to be made with the Beatles' decision to throw together twenty-nine songs and one "whatever that was" track, ("Revolution 9"), and release them at once.
-The group wrote most of "(The White Album)" while vacationing and being bored in India earlier in the year, (hence the overflowing amount of material), and they primarily recorded it without the use of every member, often with a different one taking up several control rooms and studios all at once.
-Regardless of the dysfunction, I love every note on here, even the bad ones.
-The fact that it covers nearly the whole board of what a pop band could do and not one track sounds like another is exactly why it's better than anything.
+That whole that thing I said about Physical Graffiti being my go-to desert island Led Zeppelin pick because it is a double album and Zeppelin rules is likewise the case here.
+There are zero complaints to be made here with The Beatles' decision to throw together twenty-nine songs and one "whatever that was" track, ("Revolution 9").
+The group wrote most of "(The White Album)" while vacationing and being bored in India during the Maharishi Mahesh Yogi retreat earlier in the year, (hence the overflowing amount of material), and they primarily recorded it without the use of every member, often with a different one taking up several control rooms and studios all at once.
+Regardless of the lack of collaboration, I love every note on here, even the bad ones.
+The fact that it covers nearly the whole board of what a pop band could do and not one track sounds alike is exactly why it is better than anything.
 John is great on "Happiness Is a Warm Gun", "I'm So Tired", "Everybody's Got Something to Hide Except Me and My Monkey", "Julia", and "Dear Prudence", Paul is great on "Rocky Racoon", "Blackbird", "Martha My Dear", "Why Don't We Do It In the Road?", and "Helter Skelter", George is great on "Savoy Truffle" and "Piggies", Eric Clapton is great on "While My Guitar Gently Weeps", and Ringo wrote a song.
 Victory!

 No comments: